Dr Hale’s Approach

 - Chronic infections, recurrent infections, and surgical wound infections

 Depending on her time availability, Dr Hale may return to taking on new patients with other medical problems such as mycotoxin illness, general autoimmunity, mast cell disorders, cognitive decline, and chronic complex illness from 2023

 Dr Hale’s assessments involve a thorough investigation of illnesses in order to ascertain the causes and contributors to your medical or health issue.

 Using her decades of clinical experience and expertise, Dr Hale is renowned for her ability to swiftly and efficiently identify the investigation strategy patients need to get to the bottom of their health/medical issues.

 She can also search for, and make sense of, a single or a multitude of contributing or aggravating factors underlying your symptoms or illness.

 Even if a disease or illness is not yet present, her comprehensive assessment will present an ideal opportunity to learn about where you are not in optimal health and how to take steps to realise optimal health and reduce or reverse the evolution to disease or illness in future”.

-Dr Hale recognises and understands the existence of optimal health and the fact that there is nearly always HEALTH before there is DISEASE (except in congenital disease).
-Through her Functional Medicine training, Dr Hale has become adept in translating your symptoms into clues about where you may be in the spectrum between health and disease.
-She has also become an expert in devising strategies to slow or even prevent the progression to illness or disease.
+Dr Hale recognises and understands the existence of optimal health and the fact that there is nearly always HEALTH before there is DISEASE.
+Through her additional Functional Medicine training in 2012-2016, Dr Hale has become increasingly adept at interpreting patient symptoms, and teasing out important clues that the symptoms are giving about the patients’ health/disease process.
+In this way, she is able to assist patients in devising patient-centred management strategies that are aimed at slowing or even preventing the progression to illness or disease.